 - pink gel food coloring , optional

 - about 2/3 cup powdered sugar, for coating

 - Preheat oven to 350°F (175°C), line two baking sheets with parchment paper.
 Remove dough from the refrigerator and roll it into 1-inch (2.5-cm) balls.
-Roll each one in powdered sugar and place on the baking sheet, about 2 inches (5 cm) apart.
+Roll each one in powdered sugar (really pack it on) and place on the baking sheet, about 2 inches (5 cm) apart.